-We’ve all heard about the importance of diet and disease, with the common cold and influenza being no exception.
+We’ve all heard about the importance of diet when it comes to our immune system, with the common cold and influenza being no exception.
 Complimentary approaches have seen wider uptake as the popularity to reduce unnecessary pharmaceutical use continues.

 Common nutrients like zinc, vitamin C, vitamin D, selenium, garlic, echinacea and probiotics are popular in the supplement industry at the moment.
 But does the strength of evidence for the use of complimentary medicines and herbs warrant replacing pharmaceuticals altogether?

-Research is advancing in the area of the gut microbiome and its role in immunity.
-We consulted the professionals at Microba and Jenn Madz, CBHS’ Accredited Practising Dietitian, to share some insight into the evidence of diet versus pharmaceutical approaches towards coping through times of health crisis.
+Research is advancing in the gut microbiome and its role in immunity.
+So we decided to bring you some insights into the evidence of diet versus pharmaceutical approaches towards coping through times of health crisis.

-According to Christine Stewart, Microba’s Nutritionist, Registered Nurse and Microbiome Coach, it’s key to maintain your immune system throughout every season.
-She explains that in times of health events, it’s important that the immune system has been built up through gut bacteria and diet.
+According to research it’s key to maintain your immune system throughout every season.
+In times of health events, it’s important that the immune system has been built up through gut bacteria and diet.